bbc/waveform-data.js/doc/API.md

 ## WaveformData

 This is the main object you use to interact with the waveform data.
-It provides access to the raw waveform data points and allows you to resample the data to display the waveform at zoom levels or fit to a given width.
+It provides access to the waveform data points and allows you to resample the data to display the waveform at zoom levels or fit to a given width.

+It also allows you to create waveform data from audio content using the Web Audio API.

 ### .create(data)